Nrgeup/c_complier/README.md

 ###  Some Notes

- 1. I use the tool [Lex&Yacc]() to help me traslate regular expression and Context free grammar to a C++ program which help me a lot.
+ 1. I use the tool [Parser Generator](http://parser-generator.updatestar.com/zh-cn) to help me traslate regular expression and Context free grammar to a C++ program which help me a lot.

  2. I also add same  c complier(cminus,lcc,Tiny-C) in `/other-compliers/` which used to compare with me.